-Now a veteran of Supercars racing, Steven Richards has followed fast in the wheel tracks of his seven-time Bathurst winning father Jim.
+A veteran of Supercars racing, Steven Richards has followed fast in the wheel tracks of his seven-time Bathurst-winning father Jim.

-The 1994 Australian Formula Ford Champion, Richards quickly racked up experience in AUSCAR racing before graduating to two-litre Super Tourers and V8 Supercars with Garry Rogers Motorsport, the latter in 1996.
+The 1994 Australian Formula Ford Champion, Richards racked up experience in AUSCAR racing before graduating to Super Tourers and Supercars with Garry Rogers Motorsport, the latter in 1996.

-One of the fastest privateer drivers around, Richards would regularly give the better-equipped Level 1 teams and drivers a difficult time, eventually teaming with his father to finish second at Bathurst in 1997.
+One of the fastest privateer drivers around, Richards regularly gave the better-equipped Level 1 teams and drivers a difficult time, including teaming with his father to finish second at Bathurst in 1997.

-After leaving GRM and Australia to become Nissan's official test driver in the British Touring Car Championship in 1998, Richards has since returned to become a regular part of the V8 Supercar Championship Series and won Bathurst in 1998 (with Jason Bright) and in 1999 (with Greg Murphy).
+Having left GRM and Australia to become Nissan's test driver in the British Touring Car Championship in 1998, Richards was back at the end of the year to claim a maiden Bathurst win with Jason Bright.

-He spent two seasons with Gibson Motorsport before moving for a single year to Glenn Seton's Ford Tickford Racing.
+He went back-to-back in 1999 as a full-time driver with Greg Murphy, spending two seasons with Gibson Motorsport before moving for a single year to Glenn Seton's Ford Tickford Racing.

-A five-year stint with Larry Perkins' Holden squad followed, before taking Jason Bright's seat at FPR for 2007, where he also remained for five years, before retiring from full-time V8 Supercars racing.
+A five-year stint with Larry Perkins' Holden squad from 2002-06 followed, before taking Jason Bright's seat at Ford Performance Racing in '07.

 Alongside his ongoing assignment with Lowndes, Richards competes in the Australian GT Championship in a BMW.